 By Courtney Snyder, MD

-Alzheimer’s is a neurodegenerative disease, meaning it involves the death of brain cells and the eventual loss of brain tissue.
-The brain changes leading to Alzheimer’s dementia begin twenty years before the onset of symptoms.
-This is important because the emerging research and clinical experience in functional medicine suggest that most contributing factors can be impacted.
+Protecting Our Brain Early Starting With Understanding the Role of Inflammation, Oxidative Stress, Insulin Resistance, a Potential Microbial Presence & APOe4 Alzheimer’s is a neurodegenerative disease that involves the gradual death of brain cells, leading to the loss of brain tissue.
+The changes in the brain that lead to Alzheimer’s dementia can start up to 20 years before symptoms appear.
+This is crucial because emerging research and clinical experience in functional medicine suggest that many of the contributing factors can be influenced before symptoms progress.
+In this newsletter and podcast episode, I’ll explore:

 By Courtney Snyder, MD